schlotg/viage/README.md

 - Keep everything as simple as possible while still maintaining easy development
 - Be as compatible as possible with already existing Javascript libraries and standards
 - Take advantage of offline tools such as NPM, Webpack, and Typescript
-- Minimize the amount learning required
+- Minimize the amount of learning required
 - Keep everything component based

 ## So what is Viage?
-Viage is simply 4 very tiny classes, some design principles, and a [CLI](https://github.com/schlotg/viage-cli).
+Viage is simply 4 very tiny classes, some design design best practices, and a [CLI](https://github.com/schlotg/viage-cli).
 The CLI takes care of setting up skeleton projects.
 It configures Typescript and Webpack so all you have to do is start writing code.

 ### Is Viage fast?
 It turns out that a lot of time and effort goes into making browsers fast with the native APIs.
 Using them produces good results.
 To verify this I implemented a Viage version of the React Fiber Demo.
 It is as least as fast as React Fiber.
 You can see for yourself [here](https://github.com/schlotg/viage-sierpinski)

 ### Is Viage small?
 To test this I created a shopping list app in Angular, React, and Viage.
-The total code sizes generated for each framework is shown below:
+The total code sizes generated for each framework are shown below:

 | Framework | Size          |
 |-----------|---------------|